dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 	--dedup \
 	|& tee ./data/fastp/sample01.fastp.log
 ```
-This command may take about 15 minutes to complete, so we can proceed and explore the output of the command above in this link: [sample01](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastp/sample01.fastp.html)
+This command may take about 5 minutes to complete.
+We can proceed and explore the output of the command above in this link: [sample01](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastp/sample01.fastp.html)

 You can proceed and copy the fastp HTML output files to local laptop as follows.
 ```